 From High Chilly Himachal to every Perky Punjab, From Royal Rajasthan to Breezy Bihar and Bengal, North India has cultivated many dishes over some time.
 Mughal Invasions had added some stars in that.
 Out of uncountable dishes, some of the major dishes found around this region are:

 These are permutations and combinations of many items, including some herbs and fresh vegetables chopped off and mixed as one.
-Chaats are of many types, and the type and taste change like dresses around the North- India.
-Out of many of them, some of the most popular chaats are
+Chaat is of many types, and the taste changes like dresses across North India.
+Out of many of them, some of the most popular chaats are:

 Unlike the North, South Indian dishes are made mainly by rice permutated by every means.
 Most south Indian dishes are tangy in taste, and some of them are fresh and sweet.
 Here are some most famous dishes of South India:

 Dosa is the most famous dish found in the South.
 These are fine paper-thin crepes made up of fermented rice and lentil batter.
 It is usually served as breakfast and is accompanied by sambhar.There are varieties of dosa available in South India; some are Masala Dosa, Rava Masala Dosa, Paper Dosa, Plain Dosa, and much more.

 Idli is another famous breakfast dish of South India.
 These white steamed rice cakes are so fluffy and soft that it just melts away as it reaches in your mouth.
 These steamed rice cakes are accompanied by Sambhar and Coconut chutney.
 Various varieties of these Idlis are available across the whole country, especially in South India.

 Light in weight and heavier in taste, Uttapam is the fastest serving dish of the South.
 These are like hybrids of pancakes pizzas.
 When dances on the pa, Fermented rice were hugging various fresh tomato, chilies, and other herbs, lightly cooked on both sides; this dish is served with Coconut and different Chutneys.